-While some of you will be perfectly fine installing the Galaxy S6 Nougat update right when it arrives, others will want to wait.
+While some of you will be perfectly fine installing the Galaxy S6 Android Nougat update right when it arrives, many others will want to take a rain check.

 Install Nougat If You Value Your Security

 If you store sensitive information on your Galaxy S6 or Galaxy S6 Edge you'll want to consider installing Nougat as soon after it arrives for your device.

 Google and Samsung release monthly security patches that deliver named, and unnamed, patches for potential exploits.

 The Galaxy S6 Nougat update that's rolling out right now delivers Samsung's most recent security update.It includes patches from Google and Samsung itself.
 You can read more about the contents over on Samsung's website.

 If you missed an older Samsung security update, like one from May or June, you'll get those patches as well.

 These important security patches are just a part of the Android Nougat update for the Samsung Galaxy S6, Galaxy S6, Galaxy S6 Edge+, and Galaxy S6 Active.